joshuamhtsang/zookeeper_kafka_example_setup/README_faust.md

 For example, you may have an NLP engine as a faust agent consuming a particular Kafka topic, and all the NLP's complicated dependencies are wrapped-up in a Docker image, from which many containers can be initiated.

+For now, let do a simple uppercase transformation on some text:

+$ faust -A faust_example send farewells 'So long my love!'